arturmamedov/w-pricelist/README.md

 `!important` AT THE END, AFTER AL OTHER JAVASCRIPT's cause require.js can duplicate some js

 ### Usage
-Before you start you need to create a pricelist and generate an access token on http://pricelist.buonsito.net/
+Before you start you need to create a pricelist and generate an access token on (..wip..)

 And after you can include this simple div on your page, where you want to show the pricelist
 ```